mlcommons/ck/cm/README.md

 more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!

-CM transforms existing projects into an [open database of intelligent components (IC)](https://github.com/octoml/cm-mlops/tree/main/ic) that simply wrap existing user scripts and artifacts to provide a common API and extensible meta descriptions with dependencies on other IC and platforms.
+CM transforms existing projects into an [open database of portable CM scripts](https://github.com/octoml/cm-mlops/tree/main/script) that simply wrap existing user scripts and artifacts to provide a common API and extensible meta descriptions with dependencies on other IC and platforms.